 Black Jack Fig: The Black Jack is a large purplish-brown fig with a sweet strawberry-colored flesh.
 As a naturally semi-dwarf, it is an excellent choice in areas where space is limited.
 It can be used as a garden tree or landscape tree, easily maintained at 6 ft tall with annual pruning.
 This fig is a full sun plant and requires regularly watering for maximum fruiting.
 It is self-fruitful and hardy in zones 7 to 10.
 It requires 100 chill ours and is harvestable from August to mid-October in Central California.
+Not available for the 2022 season.

 Black Mission Fig: This is a favorite among fig lovers.
 It has a purplish flesh with a rich, sweet, red center.
 Additionally, it works as a wonderful shade tree with its dense foliage and reaching heights of up to 35'.
 It is a full sun plant and loves the heat, required for the best fruit.
 It requires 100 chill hours, is self-fruitful, and is hardy in zones 7 to 9.
 It makes an excellent choice for gardeners of all types including the Urban Gardener with small yards.
 While it requires regular watering for maximum fruiting, it is drought tolerate and long-lived.